dvoliav/CrazyCircus-JogoPIF/README.md

 🎮 Controles do Jogo:

-No "Crazy Circus: The Knife Show", os controles seguem a simplicidade clássica de Campo Minado:
+No "Crazy Circus: The Knife Show", os controles são:

 🖱️ Botão Esquerdo do Mouse — Revelar Quadrado